fbpx

 If you think you’re lacking in healthy fats, make small adjustments so you can really observe how your body reacts.

-Check out this related post : A Healthy Approach to Thanksgiving
+Check out this related post : The Importance of Nutrition for Dancers

 Here’s an example: if you eat oatmeal with banana and 1 tbsp. of nut butter for breakfast, try adding an additional tbsp. of nut butter and cutting the oats by 1/4.
 If you don’t measure your oatmeal, that’s fine too.
 Add the fat, eyeball the oats as usual, and pay close attention to your levels of satisfaction as you’re eating.